• Messages

 Deploy with Docker Compose

-Run the stack on a single host.
+Run the tunnel stack on a single host.
 Both programmatic-access and manual flows.

 Deploy with Helm

-Run the stack on a Kubernetes cluster.
+Run the tunnel stack on a Kubernetes cluster.
 Both programmatic-access and manual flows.

 Use the tunnel in an agent

-Once your stack is running and has one or more MCP servers configured, attach a tunneled MCP server to a Managed Agent session.
+Once your stack is running and has one or more MCP servers configured, attach an upstream MCP server to a Managed Agent session.
 To call the same servers from the Messages API instead, see Use the tunneled MCP servers.

 1. 1